planetscale/planetscale_rails/README.md

 **Creating new tables**

-For adding a new table, you must specify the `keyspace` for the table.
+For adding a new table, you must specify the `keyspace` for the table either as part of create_table or by setting an environment variable.
 When running `psdb:migrate`, this gem will create the table in the correct keyspace.
 When running the migration locally against plain MySQL, the keyspace will be ignored and the table will be created as normal within the same database.

 ```ruby